Ann Arbor Carcass & Dead Animal Cleanup

 How do you know if there's a dead animal in your home?

 The first sign there's likely a dead animal in your home is the odor.
 You will probably smell the deceased animal in your walls, vent, or attic.
 You may also come across a dead animal somewhere in your home.
 It's important to remember that dead animals spread diseases, so be very cautious when handling them.
-Your best bet is to leave the removal up to the professionals at Critter Control of Ann Arbor.
+Your best bet is to leave the removal up to the professionals at Critter Control of Ann Arbor, as we will remove the dead animal in the house, and also take care of the dead animal smell removal.

 If you have dead animals in your Ann Arbor home, our experts can help.
-Call Critter Control of Ann Arbor today for more information on solving all of your animal problems.
+Call Critter Control of Ann Arbor today for more information on dead wildlife removal.
 734.333.7349